AcererakTheMighty/PythonProjects/README.md

 Number Guessing Game: Self explanatory, a basic program game where the player needs to guess a number correctly.
 RockPaperScissors: Self explanatory.
 CYOA: Self explanatory.
-Password Manager: A program for storing passwords, currently unfinished
+Password Manager: A program for storing passwords
+PIG: A program that simulates the dice game "Pig".